-In the United States, coriander typically refers to coriander seed or ground coriander, while cilantro is the term used to refer to the fresh leaves of the coriander plant.
+In the United States, coriander typically refers to the dried whole or ground coriander spice, while cilantro is the term used to refer to the fresh leaves of the coriander plant, and is an herb.

-In the United Kingdom, however, "coriander" refers to the fresh leaves, and the seeds are known as coriander seed or ground coriander.
+In the United Kingdom, however, "coriander" is used interchangeably for both.
+Coriander alone refers to the herb (the fresh leaves), and the spice (the seeds) are known as coriander seed or ground coriander.
 Confusing?
 Definitely.
 But once you understand what your recipe is asking for, finding a substitute is a snap.

-Replace the coriander called for in your recipe with an equal amount of fresh parsley, tarragon, dill or a combination of the three.
+Replace the fresh cilantro (aka coriander leaf) called for in your recipe with an equal amount of fresh parsley, tarragon, dill, or a combination of the three.
 For maximum flavor, add the herbs to the dish just before serving it.
-Cooking diminishes the flavor of the spices significantly (cilantro included).
+Cooking diminishes the flavor of fresh herbs significantly.

 These substitutes work best when you're using the cilantro as a garnish.
 If the recipe you're working on calls for a large amount of cilantro, consider making something else.
 Replacing the cilantro that's supposed to be sprinkled on top of a finished dish is very different than replacing the spice in a recipe like chimichurri, where the finished product is almost 50 percent cilantro.

-Replace the coriander called for in the recipe with an equal amount of caraway seeds, cumin, fennel or a combination of the three.
+Replace the coriander seed or ground coriander called for in the recipe with an equal amount of caraway seeds, cumin, fennel, or a combination of the three.